airjp73/rvf/packages/core/README.md

 This is primarily used internally by the other adapters.
 It isn't recommended for use by most people.

-## ALPHA RELEASE
+## BETA RELEASE

-This is an alpha version.
-There WILL be breaking API changes.
+This is an beta version.
+The API should be relatively stable, but there may be some small breaking changes before the final release.
-Please feel free to experiment with it and give feedback, but don't use it in production.